 To obtain an updated Vigiles vulnerability report, you have several options including:

-- You can push the software manifest to your Vigiles account every time you run a Yocto build or request a security report using YoctoBitBake commands.
-When you rerun the build on the same Yocto image, the software manifest can be updated in place.
+• You can push the software SBOM to your Vigiles account every time you run a Yocto build or request a security report using YoctoBitBake commands.
+When you rerun the build on the same Yocto image, the software SBOM can be updated in place.
 This way, if you add another package to your BSP, it gets reflected in the same product Vigiles report.
-Because Vigiles stores the older versions of the manifest, you can always go back to view and/or generate reports for older manifests.
+Because Vigiles stores the older versions of the SBOM, you can always go back to view and/or generate reports for older SBOMs.

-- You can subscribe to notifications on new vulnerabilities reported against a manifest.
-Once a manifest is in Vigiles, you can choose to receive vulnerability notifications daily, weekly or monthly.
+• You can subscribe to notifications on new vulnerabilities reported against a SBOM.
+Once a SBOM is in Vigiles, you can choose to receive vulnerability notifications daily, weekly or monthly.
 Vigiles will automatically run a security scan and email you the information based on your cadence preference.

-- You have the ability to upload either a new manifest or an updated version of a manifest at any time using the Vigiles UI.
+• You have the ability to upload either a new SBOM or an updated version of a SBOM at any time using the Vigiles UI.

 Using Vigiles and this product model, who is responsible for fixing/mitigating a vulnerability?